holoviz/panel/doc/tutorials/basic/index.md

 ::::

-:::{warning}
+:::{important}
-If you are running your Jupyter Lab or notebook server in a separate Python environment, then please make sure `panel` is installed in that environment too.
+Is Panel installed together with JupyterLab/Jupyter Notebook in your working environment?
+If not, you need to make sure that `panel` is also installed in the same environment as JupyterLab/Jupyter Notebook (`conda install -c conda-forge panel` or `pip install panel`).
 :::

 ## Let's Get Started